json-api/json-api/format/index.md

 and return a `403 Forbidden` response.

 > Note: Since full replacement may be a very dangerous operation, a server may choose to disallow it.
-A server may reject full replacement if it has not provided the client with the full list of associated objects, and does not want to allow deletion of records the client has not seen.
+For example, a server may reject full replacement if it has not provided the client with the full list of associated objects, and does not want to allow deletion of records the client has not seen.

 #### Responses <a href="#crud-updating-responses" id="crud-updating-responses" class="headerlink"></a>